-Prerequisite: Admission to the Master of Music degree program or consent of the Department Chair and Instructor Private lessons for music majors on the principal instrument or voice.
+Private lessons for music majors on the principal instrument or voice.
 Lessons include studies in technical, stylistic & aesthetic elements of performance.
 Repertory studied is from the standard literature.
 All courses are repeatable for one, two or three hours of credit--one 25 minute lesson per week per credit hour.
 An applied music fee is charged per credit hour enrolled.

-MUSC 66000 Principal Applied: Euphonium 0/3/3
+MUSC 6600O Principal Applied: Euphonium 0/1-3/1-3

-Prerequisite: Admission to the Master of Music degree program or consent of the Department Chair and Instructor Private lessons for music majors on the principal instrument or voice.
+Private lessons for music majors on the principal instrument or voice.
 Lessons include studies in technical, stylistic and aesthetic elements of artistic performance.
 Repertory studied is from the standard literature.
 All courses are repeatable for one, two or three hours of credit-- one 25 minute lesson per week per credit hour.
 An applied music fee is charged per credit hour enrolled.

-MUSC 6600P Principal Applied: Tuba 0/3/3
+MUSC 6600P Principal Applied: Tuba 0/1-3/1-3

-Prerequisite: Admission to the Master of Music degree program or consent of the Department Chair and Instructor Private lessons for music majors on the principal instrument or voice.
+Private lessons for music majors on the principal instrument or voice.
 Lessons include studies in technical, stylistic and aesthetic elements of artistic performance.
 Repertory is from the standard literature.
 All courses are repeatable for one, two or three hours of credit--one 25-minute lesson per credit hour.
 An applied music fee is charged per credit hour enrolled.

-MUSC 6600Q Principal Applied: Percussion 0/3/3
+MUSC 6600Q Principal Applied: Percussion 0/1-3/1-3

-Prerequisite: Admission to the Master of Music degree program or consent of the Department Chair and Instructor Private lessons for music majors no the principal instrument or voice.
+Private lessons for music majors no the principal instrument or voice.
 Lessons include studies in technical, stylistic and aesthetic elements of artistic performance.
 Private lessons for music majors on the principal instrument or voice.
 Lessons include studies in technical, stylistic and aesthetic elements of artistic performance.
 Repertory studies is from the standard literature.
 All courses are repeatable for one, two or three hours of credit--one 25 minute lesson per credit hour.
 An applied music fee is charged per credit hour enrolled.

-MUSC 6610A Secondary Applied: Piano 0/3/3
+MUSC 6610A Secondary Applied: Piano 0/1-3/1-3

-Prerequisite: Admission to the Master of Music degree program or consent of the Department Chair and Instructor Private lessons for graduate music majors on a secondary instrument or voice.
+Private lessons for graduate music majors on a secondary instrument or voice.
 Lessons include studies of technical, stylistic and aesthetic elements of performance.
 Repertory studied is from the standard literature.
-All courses are repeatable for one, two or three hours of credit-one 25- minute lesson per week per credit hour.
+All courses are repeatable for one, two or three hours of credit--one 25- minute lesson per week per credit hour.
 An applied music fee is charged per credit hour enrolled.

-MUSC 6610B Secondary Applied: Organ 0/3/3
+MUSC 6610B Secondary Applied: Organ 0/1-3/1-3

-Prerequisite: Admission to the Master of Music degree program or consent of the Department Chair and Instructor Private lessons for graduate music majors on a secondary instrument or voice.
+Private lessons for graduate music majors on a secondary instrument or voice.
 Lessons include studies in technical, stylistic, and aesthetic elements of artistic performance.
 Repertory studies is from the standard literature.
 All courses are repeatable for one, two, or three hours of credit - one 25-minute lesson per week per credit hour.
 An applied music fee is charged per credit hour enrolled.

-MUSC 6610C Secondary Applied: Voice 0/3/3
+MUSC 6610C Secondary Applied: Voice 0/1-3/1-3

-Prerequisite: Admission to the Master of Music degree program or consent of the Department Chair and Instructor Private lessons for graduate music majors on a secondary instrument or voice.
+Private lessons for graduate music majors on a secondary instrument or voice.
 Lessons include studies in technical, stylistic, and aesthetic elements of artistic performance.
 Repertory studied is from the standard literature.
 All courses are repeatable for one, two, or three hours of credit - one 25-minute lesson per week per credit hour.
 An applied music fee is charged per credit hour enrolled.

-MUSC 6610D Secondary Applied: Strings 0/3/3
+MUSC 6610D Secondary Applied: Strings 0/1-3/1-3

-Prerequisite: Admission to the Master of Music degree program or consent of the Department Chair and Instructor Private lessons for graduate music majors on a secondary instrument or voice.
+Private lessons for graduate music majors on a secondary instrument or voice.
 Lessons include studies in technical, stylistic, and aesthetic elements of artistic performance.
 Repertory studied is from the standard literature.
 All courses are repeatable for one, two, or three hours of credit - one 25-minute lesson per week per credit hour.
 An applied music fee is charged per credit hour enrolled.

-MUSC 6610E Secondary Applied: Guitar 0/3/3
+MUSC 6610E Secondary Applied: Guitar 0/1-3/1-3